Octavius-Dante/Tetra-Proxima/README.md

 </br>
 </br>

-SAP UI5 is a  framework to develop responsive web applcaition for SAP.
+SAP UI5 is a  framework to develop responsive web application for SAP.

 </br>
 </br>